Skip to main content

 Guide

-Covering teacher absences without burning the same five people.
+Covering teacher absences without wearing out the same five people.

 Key takeaways

-• The cover decision has a sequence: external relief first if available, then internal cover chosen by fairness ledger, then class-splitting as the documented last resort.
+• The cover decision has an order: an outside relief teacher first if one is available, then internal cover chosen by the fairness count, then splitting the class as a documented last resort.

-• Internal cover almost always consumes someone's planning time — record what was taken and what is owed back, or the entitlement quietly evaporates.
+• Internal cover almost always uses someone's planning time.
+Record what was taken and what is owed back, or the entitlement quietly disappears.

-• Fairness in cover is a term-long ledger, exactly like yard duty: who has absorbed how much, counted, not remembered.
+• Fairness in cover is a term-long count, exactly like yard duty: who has absorbed how much, counted rather than remembered.

-• The output of the morning run is communication: every affected person knows their changed day before the bell, from one source of truth.
+• The morning is finished when every affected person knows their changed day before the bell, from one place.

 The 7:15am problem

-Somewhere between 6:30 and 7:30 most mornings, someone in every primary school — a daily organiser, an assistant principal, sometimes the principal — converts a list of absent staff into a plan for the day.
+Somewhere between 6:30 and 7:30 most mornings, someone in every primary school (a daily organiser, an assistant principal, sometimes the principal) turns a list of absent staff into a plan for the day.
 Who takes 4A?
 What happens to the absent specialist's sessions, and the planning time those sessions were releasing?
 Who inherits the recess duty?
 Which relief teacher is available, and do they have a day sheet?

-In most schools this runs on one experienced person's memory of the whole school: who is capable of what, who is owed what, who was leaned on last week.
-It works — until that person is the absent one.
-The goal of this guide is to make the implicit sequence explicit enough that the system survives its operator.
+In most schools this runs on one experienced person's memory of the whole school: who can do what, who is owed what, who was leaned on last week.
+It works until that person is the one who is absent.
+The aim of this guide is to make the sequence explicit enough that the system survives without its usual operator.

-If a relief teacher — CRT in Victoria, casual in NSW, TRT in SA, supply in Queensland, relief in WA — is available and the budget allows, external relief is almost always the cheapest option in real terms, because internal cover is never free: it is paid for with someone's planning time or someone's goodwill, both of which are finite.
+If a relief teacher (CRT in Victoria, casual in NSW, TRT in SA, supply in Queensland, relief in WA) is available and the budget allows, outside relief is almost always the cheapest option in real terms.
+Internal cover is never free: it is paid for with someone's planning time or someone's goodwill, and both run out.

-The relief decision needs to happen fast and early, because relief teachers are a shared resource across every school in your area and the good ones are booked by 7:00.
-Whatever your booking channel — agency, direct list, platform — the daily organiser needs the shortlist and contact details in front of them, not in a folder somewhere.
+The relief decision needs to happen early, because relief teachers are shared across every school in your area and the good ones are booked by 7:00.
+Whatever your booking channel (agency, direct list, platform), the daily organiser needs the shortlist and contact details in front of them, not in a folder somewhere.

-When relief does come, the quality of their day is set by the quality of their day sheet: the class timetable, the duty they have inherited, specialist sessions, room changes, and the wet-day arrangement if the sky looks serious.
-A relief teacher with a good day sheet is a teacher; one without is a supervised evacuation.
+When relief does come, the quality of their day depends on the quality of their day sheet: the class timetable, the duty they have inherited, specialist sessions, room changes, and the wet-day arrangement if the sky looks serious.
+A relief teacher with a good day sheet can teach.
+One without is just supervising.

 Internal cover: spend planning time deliberately

 When there is no relief teacher, the class still needs an adult, and that adult is usually a colleague who was scheduled for release.
-Understand what is being spent here: an industrial entitlement.
-Taking Mrs K's planning time to cover 4A is sometimes necessary — but it is a debt, not a favour, and it needs to enter a ledger: what was taken, when it will be repaid or paid as time-in-lieu, per your agreement.
+Be clear about what is being spent: an industrial entitlement.
+Taking Mrs K's planning time to cover 4A is sometimes necessary, but it is a debt, not a favour.
+Record what was taken and when it will be repaid or paid as time-in-lieu under your agreement.

-Choose who covers using the term-long fairness count, not proximity to the office.
-The same agreeable people absorbing cover week after week is the fastest way to convert your most cooperative staff into your most burnt-out ones — and because each individual instance looks small, nobody notices until the resignation letter.
+Choose who covers from the term-long fairness count, not from who is nearest the office.
+The same agreeable people absorbing cover week after week is the fastest way to turn your most cooperative staff into your most burnt-out ones.
+Because each instance looks small, nobody notices until the resignation letter.

 The last resort: splitting the class

-When there is no relief and no viable internal cover, the remaining move is splitting the class across other rooms — usually within the year level.
+When there is no relief and no workable internal cover, the remaining move is splitting the class across other rooms, usually within the year level.
 It keeps students supervised at the cost of loading every receiving teacher and diluting the day's learning.

-If you must split, split from a plan: pre-agreed groupings (which students go to which room, with what work), receiving teachers who know it is coming, and a record that it happened — split days should be visible in the same fairness accounting, because receiving five extra students is cover too.
+If you must split, split from a plan: pre-agreed groupings (which students go to which room, with what work), receiving teachers who know it is coming, and a record that it happened.
+Split days should count in the same fairness record, because receiving five extra students is cover too.
 A school that splits regularly without noticing is understaffed and undocumented at the same time.

 An absence never removes just a class teacher.
-It removes their yard duty (reassign it explicitly), possibly their meeting attendance, and — if the absent person is a specialist — it removes the planning time their sessions were releasing to classroom teachers.
-That last ripple is the most commonly missed: three classroom teachers quietly lose their release because the Music teacher is home with the flu, and unless someone is tracking delivery, the loss is silent.
+It removes their yard duty (reassign it explicitly), possibly their meeting attendance, and, if the absent person is a specialist, the planning time their sessions were releasing to classroom teachers.
+That last one is the most commonly missed.
+Three classroom teachers quietly lose their release because the Music teacher is home with the flu, and unless someone is tracking delivery, nobody notices.

-A good morning run walks the ripples deliberately: classes covered, duties reassigned, releases re-provided or logged as owed, day sheets updated.
-This is exactly the kind of cascade that software tracks better than memory, because every step is a lookup against the current timetable rather than a reconstruction of it.
+A good morning run walks through each knock-on deliberately: classes covered, duties reassigned, release re-provided or logged as owed, day sheets updated.
+Software tracks this better than memory, because every step is a lookup against the current timetable rather than a reconstruction of it.

-The morning run is finished when every affected person knows their changed day — the covering teacher, the relief teacher, the teachers receiving split students, the person who inherited the oval at recess — and knows it from one authoritative source before the bell, not via corridor rumour at 8:52.
+The morning run is finished when every affected person (the covering teacher, the relief teacher, the teachers receiving split students, the person who inherited the oval at recess) knows their changed day, from one place, before the bell, not from corridor rumour at 8:52.

-One published daily plan, per-person views, and a staffroom display beat any amount of individually composed 7:40am texts.
-The test: could a staff member who checked one place at 8:15 know everything about their changed day?
-If the answer involves "and also Kerry will tell them at the door", the system is still partly human glue.
+One published daily plan, a view for each person, and a staffroom display beat any number of individually composed 7:40am texts.
+The test is simple: could a staff member who checked one place at 8:15 know everything about their changed day?
+If the answer includes "and Kerry will tell them at the door", the system still depends on a person.

 How Bell Path handles it

-Bell Path's daily cover works from the live timetable: mark staff absent and it surfaces every affected session, duty, and released teacher; suggests covering staff ranked by the term's fairness ledger; tracks planning time taken and time-in-lieu owed; reallocates duties in the same screen; and produces the relief teacher's day sheet and staff-facing daily plan automatically.
+Bell Path's daily cover works from the live timetable.
+Mark staff absent and it shows every affected session, duty and released teacher, suggests covering staff ranked by the term's fairness count, tracks planning time taken and time-in-lieu owed, reassigns duties on the same screen, and produces the relief teacher's day sheet and the staff daily plan.
 The staffroom display shows the day's changes to everyone at once.

 Common questions